Pixep/coap-testserver-docker/README.md

 ## CoAP Testserver

-This Dockerfile starts a CoAP test server using
+This Dockerfile starts a CoAP test server using [Californium](https://github.com/eclipse/Californium/).
-<a href="https://github.com/eclipse/Californium/">Californium</a>.
 It will bind on CoAP default UDP port 5683.

 This work is based on Jens Dede 'coap-testserver'.